 Your child’s teacher of students with visual impairments may also have suggestions for you and other team members to help your child gain skills in learning to eat without assistance.
 Use of color, contrast, touch cues, texture, positioning, and sound may increase your child’s independence at mealtime.

-Also, look at the objects on the table or your child’s tray at mealtime from his eye level.
-Is he facing a busy wall so that it is hard for him to see his cup against the flowers on the wallpaper?
-If so, consider moving his place at the dining room table or covering the wallpaper with a sheet of a solid color.
+Also, look at the objects on the table or your child’s tray at mealtime at eye level.
+Is your child facing a busy wall so that it is hard to see a cup against the flowers on the wallpaper?
+If so, consider moving your child’s place at the dining room table or covering the wallpaper with a sheet of a solid color.

-Your child may be resistant to mealtimes because they are scary or unpredictable to him if he can’t see what you are trying to help him eat or drink.
-The use of mealtime routines and touch cues will help him anticipate what is going to happen next.
-For example, when you go to feed him a bite of food, touch his cheek with your finger to help him understand that a bite is coming.
-Guide his hand to his cup and help him bring it to his mouth rather than suddenly touching the cup to his lips without warning.
+Your child may be resistant to mealtimes because they are scary or unpredictable if your child can’t see what you are trying to help them eat or drink.
+The use of mealtime routines and touch cues will help your child anticipate what is going to happen next.

 The use of texture may help your child during mealtime.
-If he is learning to get his own beverage out of the refrigerator, for example, you might put a rubber band around the handle of the juice he prefers.
-Then he can use his sense of touch to pick out this container from a similar one that contains the ice tea.
+If your child is learning to get their own drink out of the refrigerator, for example, you might put a rubber band around the handle of the juice they prefers.
+Then your child can use their sense of touch to pick out this container from a similar one that contains the ice tea.

-Consider where to position things for him to help him maximize his mealtime independence.
-For example, if he sees best out of his left eye, present food you want him to see on his left side.
-If he is attracted to movement, move his cup with your hand in order to catch his interest and encourage him to reach for it.
+Consider where to position things to help maximize mealtime independence.
+For example, if your child sees best out of their left eye, present food you want them to see on the left side.
+If your child is attracted to movement, move their cup with your hand in order to catch their interest and encourage reaching.